 I worked on this 32-page comic, off and on, from 2003 to 2009.
-This semi-autobiographical story follows a comic book maker as he explores the Union Square and Williamsburg neighborhoods in New York City, searching for inspiration and wondering if he should give up this particular creative pursuit.
+During this time, I worked as a textile and packaging designer before transitioning back to interactive and web design.
+Still struggling to write an original story, I came up with individual scenes, which I shuffled around until a narrative fell into place.
+This semi-autobiographical comic follows a comic book maker as he explores the Union Square and Williamsburg neighborhoods in New York City, searching for inspiration and wondering if he should give up this particular creative pursuit.

 Flying Solo was first self-published in 2009.